He is going to have his hand on my shoulders: Hardik on Rohit's role in MI

-Mumbai: Mumbai Indians skipper Hardik Pandya on Monday said his predecessor Rohit Sharma will continue to be a guiding force for him during the IPL despite the unexpected change of leadership that the franchise announced ahead of the upcoming season.
+Mumbai: Mumbai Indians skipper Hardik Pandya on Monday said his predecessor Rohit Sharma will continue to be a guiding force for him during the IPL despite the unexpected change of leadership that the franchise announced ahead of the upcoming season, triggering a 'backlash' from the fans.

 Pandya, who led Gujarat Titans in the past two seasons, is back at Mumbai Indians as captain for the 2024 edition.
-Having led Mumbai Indians to five titles, Rohit was surprisingly replaced by Pandya going into the 2024 edition.
+Having led Mumbai Indians to five titles, Rohit was surprisingly replaced by Pandya going into the upcoming season.

 "It will not be any different, he will always be there to help me.
-This team, what it has achieved, it has achieved under him and I just have to carry forward that.
-He is going to have his hand on my shoulders," said Pandya in a media interaction here.
+You mentioned that he is the captain of the Indian team, which helps me because this team, what it has achieved, it has achieved under him," he said, adding "...from now onwards, it is (about) what he has achieved, I just have to carry forward that."

-"We respect fans but we focus on the sport and what is required.
-I focus on the controllables, fans have every right and I respect their opinion," he replied when asked about the fans' outrage at Rohit's removal.
+"I don't think it will be any awkward or any different.
+It will be nice feeling because we have been playing for 10 years.
+I have played my whole career under him and he is going to have his hand on my shoulder throughout the season," he added.

-Mumbai, Mar 18 (PTI) Mumbai Indians skipper Hardik Pandya on Monday said his predecessor Rohit Sharma will continue to be a guiding force for him during the IPL despite the unexpected change of leadership that the franchise announced ahead of the upcoming season.
+Pandya admitted his move of leaving the Gujarat Titans' captaincy and replacing Rohit at the helm in Mumbai Indians did upset a section of fans.

 The star all-rounder will be making his comeback to top-level cricket with the IPL, having undergone a lengthy rehabilitation for the ankle injury he suffered in the ODI World Cup at home in October.